GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-notification-when-there-is-a-new-post/en.md

 🔥 **Tips:**

-Executing mutation `createPost` will use the standard `wp_insert_post` method from WordPress, hence it will also trigger hook `wp_insert_post`.

-Then, if we are executing a GraphQL query against a public endpoint (such as the single endpoint), and it creates a post, the GraphQL server performs the following sequence of actions:
+If we are executing a GraphQL query against a public endpoint (such as the single endpoint), and it creates a post by executing mutation `createPost`, then the GraphQL servers perform the following sequence of steps:

 | GraphQL Server | Internal GraphQL Server |
 | --- | --- |